LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 5.Yammer users going on holiday.
 6.No reason.

-## Method for testing (number corresponds to previous list element):
+## Method for testing (number corresponds to previous list element)
 1. Having identified the users with no engagement in the 'drop in engagement' period (28th July-4 August) we use the Email Events table
 (tutorial.yammer_emails) to see if those users had more/less marketing emails than the users who did engage in that period.
 If so then there's a correlation and the drop/increase in the emails could be the cause.